Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Constraint Extrapolation for Convex Functional Constrained Optimization

 where $\Gbf(x_{t-1}, \wb{\xi}_{t-1}) := [G_{1}(x_{t-1}, \wb{\xi}_{t-1}), \dots, {G}_{m}(x_{t-1}, \wb{\xi}_{t-1})] \in \Rbb^{n \times m}$.
 Here, we used $\wb{\xi}_t$ as an independent (of $\xi_t$) realization of random variable $\xi$.
 In other words, $G_i(x_t, \wb{\xi}_t)$ and $G_i(x_t, \xi_t)$ are conditionally independent estimates of $\subgrad{ f}_{i}(x_t)$ for $i = 1, \dots, m$ under the condition that $x_t$ is fixed.
 As we show later, independent samples of $\xi$ are required to show that $\ell_{F}(x_t)$ is an unbiased estimator of $\ell_f(x_t)$.

 We are now ready to formally describe the constraint extrapolation method (see Algorithm~\ref{alg-without-guess}).

-As mentioned earlier, the $\ell_F(x_t)$ term in Line 3 of Algorithm \ref{alg-without-guess} can be shown to be an unbiased estimator of $\ell_f(x_t)$.
+As mentioned earlier, the $\ell_F(x_t)$ term in Line 3 of Algorithm \ref{alg-without-guess} is an unbiased estimator of $\ell_f(x_t)$.
 Moreover, the term $\chi(x_t)+\ell_f(x_t)$ is an approximation to $\chi(x_t)+f(x_t) = \psi(x_t)$.
 Essentially, Line 3 represents a stochastic approximation for the term $\psi(x_t) + \theta_t(\psi(x_t)-\psi(x_{t-1}))$ which is an extrapolation of the constraints, hence justifying the name of the algorithm.
-Line 4 is the standard $\prox$ operator of the form $\argmin_{y \ge \zero} \inprod{-s_t}{y} + \tfrac{\tau_t}{2}\gnorm{y-y_t}{2}{2}$.
-Line 5 also uses a prox operator defined in \eqref{eq:W-prox} which uses Bregman divergence $W$ instead of standard Euclidean norm.
+Line 4 is the standard $\prox$ operator {which has a closed-form solution: $y_{t+1} = \bracket[\big]{y_t +\tfrac{1}{\tau_t}s_t}_+$}.
+Line 5 also uses a prox operator defined in \eqref{eq:W-prox}.
 The final output of the algorithm in Line 7 is the weighted average of all primal iterates generated.
-If we choose $\sigma_f = \sigma_0 = \sigma_i = 0$ for $i = 1, \dots, m$ then we recover the deterministic gradients and function evaluation.
-Henceforth, we assume general non-negative values for such $\sigma$'s and provide a combined analysis for these settings.
-Later, we substitute appropriate values of $\sigma$'s to finish the analysis for the following three different cases. \begin{enumerate} \item [a)] Deterministic setting where both the objective and constraints are deterministic.
-Here $\sigma_0 = \sigma_i = \sigma_\psi = 0$ for all $i \in [m]$. \item [b)] Semi-stochastic setting where the constraints are deterministic but the objective is stochastic.
-Here, $\sigma_\psi = \sigma_i= 0$ for all $i \in [m]$.
+If we choose standard deviations $\sigma_f = \sigma_0 = \sigma_i = 0$ for $i = 1, \dots, m$ then we recover the deterministic gradients and function evaluation.
+Henceforth, we assume general non-negative values for all such standard deviations and provide a combined analysis for these settings.
+Later, we substitute appropriate values of standard deviations to finish the analysis for the following three different cases. \begin{enumerate} \item [a)] Deterministic setting where both the objective and constraints are deterministic.
+Here $\sigma_0 = \sigma_i = \sigma_f = 0$ for all $i \in [m]$. \item [b)] Semi-stochastic setting where the constraints are deterministic but the objective is stochastic.
+Here, $\sigma_f = \sigma_i= 0$ for all $i \in [m]$.
 However, $\sigma_0 \ge 0$ can take arbitrary values. \item [c)] Fully-stochastic setting where both function and gradient evaluations are stochastic.
-Here, all $\sigma_\psi, \sigma_0, \sigma_i \ge 0$ can take arbitrary values. \end{enumerate}
+Here, all $\sigma_f, \sigma_0, \sigma_i \ge 0$ can take arbitrary values. \end{enumerate}